Punjabi dictionary: Specialized and technical dictionaries

 Punjabi dictionaries, including monolingual, bilingual, and trilingual types, covering jargon from specialized fields and technical aspects, were published by individual authors and institutions.
 The publishing of specialized Punjabi dictionaries increased after independence in 1947 as Punjabi was refined for the purpose of being used as an administrative, legal, medical, educational, and academic language.
+The Book Board of Chandigarh has published a technical dictionary covering various fields.